ZHANGJialiHappy/PCPP/week02/code-exercises/answer.md

 ## Mandatory

 1. look at code in FairReadWriteMonitor.Java
 2. to check if writersWaiting==0 ensures readers can't cut inline.
 For example, w1 w2 r1 are coming in the line.
-After unlock w1, if there is no writersWaiting r1 can more possibility to cut in line and acquire lock before w2 (look at the original code following).
+After unlock w1, if there is no writersWaiting, r1 can more possibility to cut in line and acquire lock before w2 (look at the original code following).

 ```
     public void readLock() {